RutOf/HWID-Spoofer/README.md

 <h1 align="center">
-Hwid Spoofer 🎈
+HWID Spoofer 🎈
 </h1>

 <p align="center">
-  For changing the end number of the number
+  Change the motherboard number and so on.
 </p>